Introduction to Nebraska Slot Machine Casino Gambling 2019

 Relevant Legal Statutes on Gambling in Nebraska*

-Under that interesting interpretation of games of chance and gambling by the Nebraska legislature, there are truly no legal forms of gambling in Nebraska.
-By most other states accepted definitions of gambling, however, it does exist.
+Under this interesting and unusual interpretation of games of chance and gambling by the Nebraska legislature, there truly are no legal forms of gambling per state law.
+By most other states accepted definitions of gambling, however, gambling does exist.

-So, if you’d like to play a typical electronic gaming device such as video keno, video poker, or video bingo, then there are about 21 locations in Nebraska that, combined, have nearly a thousand gaming machines.
-These locations are casinos, but gambling does not occur there.
-Because, well, that would be illegal.
+If you’d like to play a typical electronic gaming device such as video keno, video poker, or video bingo, then there are about 21 locations in Nebraska that offer them.
+Most other states would call these locations casinos, but not Nebraska.
+Why?
+Because gambling is illegal in Nebraska.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.